- Buenos Aires

 Head to Las Terrazas, the largest shopping centre in Cerro Catedral, which boasts around 50 shops that sell everything from skiwear and sporting goods to jewellery and fashionable clothing.
 The Amancay Paseo Plaza is also a good place to pick up a few souvenirs while those wanting a little more variety should take the bus, which runs every 30 minutes, into Bariloche for a shopping experience that is second to none.
 Be sure to swing past a few of the chocolate stores while in Bariloche, as this is the chocolate capital of Argentina.

 There are a few restaurants and coffee shops around Cerro Catedral and the Amancay Paseo Plaza houses a large restaurant but foodies looking for a larger variety of dining out options should head into Bariloche where everything from fast food outlets to nouveau cuisine eateries can be found.
-Try the Familia Weiss, a popular eatery serving a little bit of everything and even featuring a children's menu, while Frantom, in the centre of town, features a great dinner accompanied by some authentic Argentinean tango.
-El Boliche de Alberto is the place to go to sample some of Argentina's finest cuts of steak.
+Try the Familia Weiss, a popular eatery serving a little bit of everything and even featuring a children's menu, while Cerveceria Blest features a great dinner accompanied by local beers.
+Butterfly is the place to go for a special night, to enjoy their decadent seven-course dinners.

 Young holidaymakers have come to the right place as Cerro Catedral and nearby Bariloche offer plenty in the way of nightlife to suit all ages and tastes.
 Most of the après-ski is centred around Bariloche, but this is easily reached from the base of Cerro Catedral.
 Head to the Map Room near the central plaza in Bariloche for a few drinks, where you'll find plenty of English-speaking tourists, while the Choppin Tapas y Fondue is the perfect place to head for a few drinks to watch the sun set over the mountains and enjoy some of the local brew.
 Party animals can dance the night away on one of six storeys of dance floors at Grisu while big spenders can put their poker face on for a night of gambling at the Club Hotel Catedral.